4romgod/gatherle-monorepo/apps/api/README.md

       - `mockData/` - Seed data for starting up the development server.
       - `models/` - Organization of data within the database and the links between related entities.
    - `scripts/`: Scripts for commonly used operations.
+   - `utils` - contains our utility functions.
+   - `validation` - we use 'zod' for input validation
    - `server.ts`: Entry point for the server.
 - `test/`: Contains unit, integration, and canary tests.
    - `canary/`
    - `integration/`
    - `unit/`
-- `dist/`: Contains the compiled TypeScript code.
+- `dist/`: Contains the compiled TypeScript code (this stays on your local machine only!)
 - `package.json`: Defines project dependencies and scripts.
 - `tsconfig.json`: TypeScript configuration file.
-- `.env.example`: Example environment variables file.
+- `.env`: Environment variables file.

 > Let's keep this README.md file alive by adding any new features, files/folders, Thank You.